Causal Effects in Matching Mechanisms with Strategically Reported Preferences: Introduction

 Our first-step tools for partial identification of local preferences naturally require assumptions on students' strategic behavior.
 We motivate our assumptions following the important contributions of \cite{haeringer2009}.
 They study a game where students submit constrained preference rankings and a central mechanism allocates the students to schools.
 One of their important findings is that it is rational for students to submit partial orders of their true preferences in some mechanisms.
 Specifically, suppose that a mechanism is strategy proof when students are free to rank any number of schools, as under, e.g., the unconstrained DA or Top Trading Cycles (TTC) mechanisms.
 Then, if the preference rankings are constrained to having at most $K$ schools, a student can do no better than selecting $K$ schools among her acceptable schools and ranking them according to her true preferences.

 The key assumption for our first-step tools is that students submit only partial orders of their preferences.
 This feature is in addition to the cutoff characterization of the matching, which we assume throughout the paper.
 Cutoff characterization means that a student is matched to her best feasible school, where ``best'' is defined according to her true preferences and a school is feasible if the student's placement score clears that school's admission cutoff.
 Our assumption about cutoff characterization is satisfied when the matching outcome is stable \citep{azevedo2016}.
 Stability means that each student is matched to an acceptable school and all slots in preferred schools have been filled with people who have better placement scores.
 In constrained DA and TTC mechanisms, stability occurs in Nash equilibrium of the preference revelation game under appropriate conditions on the placement scores (Theorems 6.3 and 6.4, \cite{haeringer2009}).
 Stability occurs in Nash equilibrium without restrictions on the scores in the constrained serial dictatorship (SD) mechanism, which is a particular case of DA.
 We characterize sharp local preference sets for every individual that are compatible with the observed data and these model assumptions.
-Our random local preference sets contain the true local preference random variable with probability one.
-We also show a way to shrink these sets by imposing assumptions on students' expectations regarding the outcome of the match and by assuming students maximize expected utility, in line with \cite{agarwal2018}.
+For an individual drawn at random, this becomes a random set that contains the true local preference with probability one.
+We show how to shrink these sets by proposing a menu of behavioral assumptions on strategic behavior that researchers may find more or less appropriate to their empirical contexts.
+The smaller the sets are in the first step, the narrower the bounds will be in the second step, even collapsing to point identification in some cases.